-The 72nd Berlinale is set to kick off on the 10th of February, and it may calm both attendees and casual observers to know that the event is very unlikely to get cancelled.
+The 72nd Berlinale is set to kick off on the 10th of February, and it may reassure both attendees and casual observers to know that the event is very unlikely to get cancelled.
 This is an institution that not even Covid could rock.
 However, there is one film that did what an international pandemic could not do; it brought the Berlinale to a halt, ending in the cancellation of every single award.
-This is quite a feat and only occurred once in the entirety of the festival’s 71-year history.
+This is quite an achievement and only occurred once in the entirety of the festival’s 71-year history.

 The fateful moment happened more than 50 years ago in 1970, and to make things particularly frustrating, this was the very year the Berlinale was celebrating its 20th edition.
 Was it really the work of a single film?
 That may depend on your point of view.
 However, one thing is clear, it all comes back to the controversy regarding one single film, the ironically titled o.k. by German director Michael Verhoeven.

 Let’s look at how this now largely forgotten film managed to upset jury president and famed American director George Stevens (Giant, Shane) to the point that he had to have it excluded from the competition at all costs, and explore why you really should give it a look (hint: it is an exceptional piece of cinema).